lowrycito/handbook/pages/study-manual-general-handbook-14-single-members.md

 14.2

-## Participating in the Work of Salvation and Exaltation
+## Participating in God’s Work of Salvation and Exaltation

-God invites all to come unto Christ and participate in the work of salvation and exaltation by:
+God invites all to come unto Christ and participate in His work of salvation and exaltation by:

   * Living the gospel of Jesus Christ.